-All of our hatcheries have visitor interpretation centres which are open to the public.
-These provide an opportunity to learn more about the hatchery operations and other aspects of recreational angling in Nova Scotia, Schools and other groups can call to arrange a tour, view photographs, posters, artifacts and displays on a variety of subjects.
+All our hatcheries have visitor interpretation centres which are open to the public.
+These provide an opportunity to learn more about the hatchery operations and other aspects of recreational angling in Nova Scotia.
+Schools and other groups can call to arrange a tour, view photographs, posters, artifacts and displays on a variety of subjects.
+Please note: The opening of the hatchery sites and visitor centers may be affected by COVID-19 restrictions.